kmorris01/A-B-Test/README.md

 Net conversion: That is, The result of the previous two evaluation metrics: gross conversion and retention, and it can be considered as a more general goal of the A/B test --- whether carrying out a "5 or more hours per week" suggestion helps increase the ratio of users who make payment over those who see the start free trial page.
 Therefore, again a good evaluation metric.

+***Invariant Metrics--
+  Number of cookies--we do not want the number of users that visit the website to differ as we carry out the "start free trial" page.
+The users have not seen this page before.

 # Measuring Variability--
 The analytical standard deviation is computed as std = sqrt(p * (1-p)/N)